hema1024/trainguide/README.md

     and the default cache size is 50 elements.
 Additional memory should be given if the cache capacity is increased.
 Note: If you are only testing with a few hundred lines, then the default jvm -Xmx value (which is 1/4th of physical memory) should be sufficient.

-* The command line client interface is single threaded, so only person can interact with an instance of the process/application at a time.
+* The command line client interface is single threaded, so only one person can interact with an instance of the process/application at a time.